evanacox/honors-forum-project/docs/core/04_name_mangling.md

 end up with duplicate symbols for `exit`, because C defines `exit`.

 The other issue is with function overloading.
 How do we put two symbols in the same binary with the same name?
+If we just blindly output the names the user gave us, we'd end up with two `to_string` symbols, which is a hard error at link time.

 ~~~
 fn to_string(x: f64) -> String {